 Discovery awards cost £3 per student for British schools; £6.50 for international schools.

 In Wales, the entry fees are paid by the Welsh government, so all CREST Awards are free to Welsh schools.

 Yng Nghymru, mae’r ffi mynediad Gwobr CREST cyfan yn cael ei dalu gan Lywodraeth Cymru.

-You can assess your students’ Discovery Awards yourself, once they have completed their project work and filled in their Discovery passports.
+You can assess Discovery Awards yourself, once your students have completed their project work and filled in their Discovery passports.
 Alternatively, you can ask another educator or colleague to do the assessment.

 To assess students, you should confirm that the students have:

 - Completed around 5 hours of work on the project

 - Participated fully in the project